 - Complete the online re-certification application, including submission of training and TCB approval, before the expiration date.
 To allow TCB sufficient time for review and approval, it is encouraged you complete renewal at least 30 days before expiration, to avoid lapsed certification and associated late fees.

 - While a new background check is not required for re-certification, any occurrence which may affect your record must be reported to the TCB, or you will be subject to forfeiting your credential.

 Lapsed Certification/Expiration Policy:

 Certified Prevention Specialists who fail to re-certify before their credential expires will be subject to the following policy:

 - 90-day grace period*: Lapsed credentials will have a 3 month (90 day) grace period to complete renewal.
-A late fee of $25 per month will be assessed.

 - After 2 years: Lapsed credentials after 2 years will be considered permanently expired and the applicant will have to re-apply as a new candidate.